You’ve heard it before – You Get What You Pay For (or YGWYPF, to make it easier to write).

 Cheap has to do primarily with cost.
 How much will it cost to do a project in monetary terms.
 You want to keep your costs down, right?
 But two more factors must be considered….

 Good is well done, professional.
 Good means that the job is done right, looks professional, and is appealing (especially when it comes to marketing projects).
-Good also includes service and support, which can be a deal-breaker, as you’ll see later.
+Good also includes service and support.
 Good also involves the amount of your time you put into the project.
 So you want it good, right?
 But one more important factor left….

 Quick means you want it done as soon as possible, so you can get going on making money or whatever it is you want to do.

 These factors are in no particular order.
 The emphasis varies depending on the project or decision.